External Object (Catalog, Schema, Table) Usage Guide

 - Store historical data in Delta or Parquet format in object storage

-- Create External Tables mapping to the archived data
+- Create external tables mapped to the archived data

 - Query on demand without occupying primary storage space

-Scenario: Need to simultaneously analyze real-time data from Kafka and historical data from the data warehouse.
+Scenario: Need to analyze both real-time data from Kafka and historical data from the data warehouse simultaneously.

 Solution:

-- Create a Kafka External Table to process real-time data
+- Create a Kafka external table to handle real-time data

-- Use federated queries to join real-time data with historical data
+- Use federation queries to join real-time data with historical data

-- Build real-time dashboards displaying comprehensive analysis results
+- Build real-time dashboards to display integrated analysis results

 8. Troubleshooting